Skip to Content

 We got dressed and drank lots of champagne in reusable champagne flutes.
 The hotel sent up a fruit platter all on reusables!
 I was also given several gifts.
 Danielle did an excellent job of sourcing classy, made-in-the-USA goods from Etsy.

-unique bachelorette party ideas
+unique and diy bachelorette party ideas

 An easy tweak to make your bachelorette party unique is to change up your verbiage!
-I made it clear that I wanted to call it a hen party, because I think that sounds much classier than a bachelorette party.
+I made it clear that I wanted to call it a hen party because I think that sounds much classier than a bachelorette party.

 It also allows for different types of apparel and accessories than the typical bachelorette supplies.
-While we stuck to some basics (hello, crown and sash!), we also got unique items that are usable later on.
+While we stuck to some basics (hello, crown and sash!), we also got unique items that were usable later on.

 I got the most amazing crown, which I will wear for literally any event I can get away with — including my backyard BBQ.
-Plus, I can also wear for every birthday.
+Plus, I can also wear it for every birthday.

 We opted not to do t-shirts.
 I think we all knew we would never wear them again.
 However, I love to wear my hen pin on all sorts of cardigans.